What We Don't C: Manifold Disentanglement for Structured Discovery: Abstract

 \section{Abstract}

-Accessing information in learned representations is critical for scientific discovery in high-dimensional domains.
-We introduce a novel method based on \emph{latent flow matching} with classifier-free guidance that disentangles latent subspaces by explicitly separating information included in conditioning from information that remains in the residual representation.
-Across three experiments---a synthetic 2D Gaussian toy problem, colored MNIST, and the Galaxy10 astronomy dataset---we show that our method enables access to meaningful features of high dimensional data.
-Our results highlight a simple yet powerful mechanism for analyzing, controlling, and repurposing latent representations, providing a pathway toward using generative models for scientific exploration of \textit{what we don't capture, consider, or catalog}.
+Accessing information in learned representations is critical for annotation, discovery, and data filtering in disciplines where high-dimensional datasets are common.
+We introduce \textit{What We Don't C}, a novel approach based on latent flow matching that disentangles latent subspaces by explicitly removing information included in conditional guidance, resulting in meaningful residual representations.
+This allows factors of variation which have not already been captured in conditioning to become more readily available.
+We show how guidance in the flow path necessarily represses the information from the guiding, conditioning variables.
+Our results highlight this approach as a simple yet powerful mechanism for analyzing, controlling, and repurposing latent representations, providing a pathway toward using generative models to explore \textit{what we don't capture, consider, or catalog}.